 The mission of NROTC San Diego is to develop Battalion members morally, mentally and physically while imbuing them with the highest ideals of duty, honor, and loyalty.
 College graduates commission as Ensigns in the Navy or Second Lieutenants in the Marine Corps; they have potential for future development in mind and character to assume the highest responsibilities of command, citizenship, and government.

 The proximity of NROTC San Diego to Navy and Marine Corps facilities makes NROTC San Diego a popular choice for those seeking a commission.

-The NROTC Unit is headquartered at USD, which hosts the weekly drill periods, and has offices at SDSU.
+The NROTC Unit is headquartered at USD, which hosts the monthly drill periods, and has offices at SDSU.
 Naval Science courses are offered at both campuses.

 This website is intended to offer you more information regarding NROTC San Diego and the various commissioning programs.

 If you notice a dead link, have any other website concerns or questions please contact the webmaster.